OliviaNguyen1789/Manufacturing-Performance-Analytics--Power-BI/README.md

 The analysis has revealed some inefficiencies in manufacturing performance.
 The most critical problems are:

 - **High Scrap Rate in Q3:** Defects peak in July–September, with major issues in drilling, seat assembly, painting, and thermoforming.
--** Late Work Orders (31.4%):** caused by capacity constraints, inefficient scheduling, and delays in production start.
+- **Late Work Orders (31.4%):** caused by capacity constraints, inefficient scheduling, and delays in production start.
 - **Production time exceeds Scheduled time**: especially in March, May, August, and September, indicating seasonal workload strain.
 - **Mountain product group typically has the largest late delivery date:** Possibly due to complexity, high demand, or supply chain bottlenecks.
 - **Late delivery ratios are much higher for subassembly, final Subassembly stages, frame forming, and frame welding.** Reasons: capacity is much lower than actual manufacturing hours.